andyfaff/scipy/PEP/1-Optimizer.rst

    * Motivation
        * No standard interface for optimizers or functions.
            * Have to explain why minimize isn't a standard interface.
+               * Currently there is a hotch potch of warn_flag numbers that indicate problems when a minimizer stops.
+Using an Optimizer class could standardise these.
+See #7819 for discussion on this.
+The Optimizer class could return an
            * Minimization is a common problem and implemented in many places
            * Providing a standard interface for this could help unify users and libraries
        * Current API needs improvement